clarissalabrum/math4610-1/syllabus/md/syllabus.md

    the hidden details in intrinsic routines.
 This course assumes students want to learn these details.

-Note that Matlab or Maple are great tools for prototyping ideas in applied and computational mathematics.
+Note that Mathematica, Matlab, or Maple are great tools for prototyping ideas in applied and computational mathematics.
 Your instructor works in Matlab occasionally and used to use Mathematica extensively.
 However, your instructor never needed to purchase a license for these products.
-These tools were purchased within the structure of a grant proposal or by USU IT.
+These tools were purchased within the structure of a grant proposal or by USU IT with huge educational discounts.

 <hr>